codebyshennan/tamkeen-data/docs/1-frontend/react/react-deployment.md

 # React Deployment

-Please follow one of the following metbods.
+## Learning Objectives

+1. Deploy a ReactJS using Github Pages
+2. Write yaml files that would contain jobs for deployment

+## Deployment

+Deployment is the process of making an application available to the public.
+This is typically done by hosting the application in a platform.

+Github has its own deployment platform which is called Github Pages.
+The application is hosted directly from a GitHub repository and the developer can edit, then push, and any changes would be live.

+Deployment to Github pages can be done in the following ways:
+1. via gh-pages CLI tool
+2. via git push

-## Vitejs Deployment: Github Pages using the gh-pages CLI tool
+### Vitejs Deployment: Github Pages using the gh-pages CLI tool

-Navigate into your project via a CLI tool (ubuntu/ terminal)\
-Go through gitflow and save your current code.&#x20;
+Navigate into your project via a CLI tool (ubuntu terminal / powershell) Go through gitflow and save your current code.

 ```
 git add